Aden720/CoolVivy/README.md

 ## Getting Started

-To get set up, you'll need to follow [these bot account setup instructions](https://discordpy.readthedocs.io/en/stable/discord.html), and then copy the token for your bot and added it as a secret with the key of `TOKEN` in the "Secrets (Environment variables)" panel.
+To get set up, you'll need to follow [these bot account setup instructions](https://discordpy.readthedocs.io/en/stable/discord.html), and then copy the token for your bot and added it as a secret with the key of `BOT_TOKEN` in the "Secrets (Environment variables)" panel.

 ### Environment Secrets

 #### Initialized in main.py
-- `TOKEN`: This is the bot token used to authenticate and run your Discord bot.
+- `BOT_TOKEN`: This is the bot token used to authenticate and run your Discord bot.
 It allows your bot to connect to the Discord API and perform perform its functions.

 - `OWNER_USER_ID`: Used to identify the owner user or administrator within your bot, possibly for restricting certain commands or features to this user.